linas/i370-bigfoot/docker/i370-bigfoot/scripts/1-boot-demo/README.md

   another in r15 (from `boot-demo.c`).
 This is the only evidence that the code actually ran (because we don't have a `printf` available.)
 * Note that `r14` is the link register; it contains the location that the C code returns to, after exiting.
-Comare the value here to that visible in `i370-ibm-linux-objdump -D boot-demo`.
+Compare the value here to that visible in `i370-ibm-linux-objdump -D boot-demo`.
 * Examine the system RAM.
 The `r 0.ff` command will show the initial PSW, and the text strings before the first executable insn.
 The first